iTwin/itwinjs-core/docs/core/learning/WireFormat.md

 The *wire format* describes is the way entities are serialized to JSON.

-Below are examples of wire formats for .
+Below are examples of wire formats for a few interesting iModel.js classes.

 ## Root Subject